 The Emerging Leader Award recognizes newer members who have already made significant contributions to the Association and/or to the profession and have demonstrated the potential for leadership and continuing service.

-The Leadership Development Committee will solicit nominations for the award.
-They should target the call for nominations to entities that serve as an entry point for member service – the Special Interest Sections, the GenX/GenY caucus, chapters, and other committee chairs or any other group that may be applicable in the future.
+The Emerging Leader Award Jury will solicit nominations for the award.
+They should target the call for nominations to entities that serve as an entry point for member service – the Special Interest Sections, caucuses, chapters, and other committee chairs or any other group that may be applicable in the future.
 More than one award may be given, but no more than three awards may be given in a single year.
-The deadline for nominations will be February 1 with a selection deadline of March 20.
+The deadline for nominations will be February 1 with a selection deadline of March 21.

 - The nominee must be a member in good standing of AALL